Andrew Langevin

 Example of a Good Label

-Ingredients: Organic Arabica Coffee, Lion's Mane Extract (Hericium erinaceus, fruiting body, dual-extracted, 500mg), Chaga Extract (Inonotus obliquus, fruiting body, dual-extracted, 250mg), Cordyceps Extract (Cordyceps militaris, 250mg)
+Ingredients: Organic Arabica Coffee, Lion's Mane Extract (Hericium erinaceus, full spectrum, dual-extracted, 500mg), Chaga Extract (Inonotus obliquus, full spectrum, dual-extracted, 250mg), Cordyceps Extract (Cordyceps militaris, 250mg)

 What's good here: